- About Hunger

-Personalized emails stand out and tell your senators and representative that you, as a constituent, really care about an issue.
-Members of Congress want to hear from constituents about the issues on which they will vote in the Senate and House of Representatives.
+Personalized emails stand out.
+They tell senators and representative that you, as a constituent, really care about an issue.
+Members of Congress want to hear from their constituents about the issues on which they will vote in the Senate and House of Representatives.

-These are issues that are moving in Congress or the administration.
-They have become issues for different reasons, but all are occasions to change policies, programs, and conditions that allow hunger and poverty to persist and to provide more help and opportunity.
+The following are issues moving in Congress and/or in the administration.
+This is your opportunity to change policies, programs, and conditions that allow hunger and poverty to persist here and abroad.

 Nearly half of the world’s smallholder farmers are women, with higher rates in developing countries.
 That means in the rural areas of Asia, Africa, and Latin America, the majority of people engaging in subsistence farming to feed themselves and their families are women.

-Congress can help with this goal by enacting reforms, which include more local and regional purchasing of food and eliminating the required but harmful monetization practice.
-These reforms will allow lifesaving assistance to reach millions more people each year without costing taxpayers more.
-By providing more flexibility to purchase emergency food from nearby merchants instead of shipping it from thousands of miles away, this approach ensures smallholder farmers in developing countries, many of whom are women, are empowered.
+Congress can help by modernizing the program and enacting measures, which include allowing the use of more local and regional purchasing of food or vouchers when needed, and eliminating the required but harmful monetization practice.
+These reforms will allow lifesaving assistance to reach millions more people each year without costing taxpayers additional money.
+By providing the option to purchase emergency food from nearby merchants instead of shipping it from thousands of miles away, this approach ensures smallholder farmers in developing countries, many of whom are women, are empowered.

 More importantly, the food would arrive more than two months faster, a lifetime when people are starving.
 As emergencies around the world continue to arise, we cannot afford to wait.